sf-wdi-24/modules/week-10-angular/day-04/module-02/readme.md

 There have been a number of projects which don't use a custom made server released recently.
 Instead of using a server they've branded themselves "serverless".

 The term serverless is misleading because these systems use servers to host shared data.
 The difference is that serverless projects rely on external services providing the server architecture.
-Although this process is easier to get setup with it comes with an additional price.
+Although this process is easier to get setup with, it comes with an additional price.

 These services will often fall under the umbrella of Backend As A Service (BAAS).
 This means they're designed as a service which gives you features commonly found on your backend (server environment).

 We'll go over a few services with their corresponding positive and negative traits.
-There isn't a one-size fits all solution.
+There isn't a one-size-fits-all solution.

 ## HTML5 Pushstate